kwankiu/nextde/README.md

 ## This project is no longer updated.
-I am working on a similar project, check https://github.com/1usProject/1usProject.github.io/tree/webde (this link may be updated at anytime)
+I am working on a similar project, check https://github.com/1usOS/webde

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).